vegaprotocol/vegacapsule/readme.md

 #### Missing the `GOBIN` environment variable

-When trying to start Nomad with the following command `vegacapsule nomad` command, this error may be presented:
+When trying to start Nomad with the `vegacapsule nomad` command, this error may be presented:

 ```
 Error: GOBIN environment variable has not been found - please set install-path flag instead